 These scenarios for which there was initially no clear answer prompted us to develop a guideline for working with Big Energy.
 In developing this, we asked ourselves two questions: (1) Is the intent of the project aligned with our company values?
 And (2) are the secondary and tertiary consequences of helping an energy company be more efficient greater than the environmental impact of helping them?

 In response to these questions, we developed the following guideline: “We do not work to support expansion of fossil fuel extraction.”
-This is not a blanket statement against working with energy companies, but encompasses the nuances and complications of the realities of the type of work energy companies are taking on.
-Global energy companies, some of which are among the largest corporations in the world, are precisely the organizations that must undergo dramatic change in order to avert future disaster for the planet and the humans that live on it.
+This is not a blanket statement against working with energy companies, but attempts to encompass the nuances and complications of the work energy companies are taking on.
+Global energy companies, some of which are among the largest corporations in the world, are precisely the organizations that must undergo dramatic change in order to avert future disaster for the planet.
 When fossil fuel extraction is already occurring, we will work to mitigate, prevent, or override the environmental impacts.
-Where possible, when working with energy companies, Azavea will seek to take on projects that help reduce the environmental impact of these organizations and in so doing also work to support changemakers within these organizations that share our core values and understanding of climate change.
+Where possible, when working with energy companies, Azavea will seek to take on projects that help reduce the environmental impact of these organizations and in so doing also work to support change-makers within these organizations that share our core values and understanding of climate change.

 However, we will not pursue projects that directly support oil, coal, and gas extraction or otherwise expand the carbon economy, expand extraction activities, or advocate for policy that promotes expanded fossil fuel extraction.
 We also recognize that projects which reduce the environmental impact of oil and gas companies or have a neutral environmental impact may indirectly contribute to the overall efficiency (and therefore sustainability) of oil and gas companies or enable them to make claims about the safety of their practices.
 However, rather than being a passive observer, we prefer to actively participate in the market and have the opportunity to influence the actions of these companies through our work and thereby contribute to ushering in the transformation they must undergo over the next several decades.